HL7NZ/nhi/input/pagecontent/addPatient.md

     * [ethnicity](/StructureDefinition-NhiPatient-definitions.html#Patient.extension:ethnicity),
     * NZ Citizenship status,
     * [Primary residential address](/StructureDefinition-NhiPatient-definitions.html#Patient.address), and
-    * An information source for each of the following items if they are present; birthdate, country of birth, citizenship, deceased date, name.
+    * An information source for each of the following items if they are present; birthdate, country of birth, nz citizenship, deceased date, name.
       * Note:  A status of registered can only be added by an authorised agency [See glossary for definitions](/glossary.html).

-  * A request must update the source of information only when the information is also provided (birthdate, country of birth, citizenship, deceased date, name).
+  * A request must update the source of information only when the information is also provided (birthdate, country of birth, nz citizenship, deceased date, name).

   * An add Patient request may include a:
     *  birthplace